Misho317/MB1030-LV-MaxSonar-EZ3/README.md

 # MB1030-LV-MaxSonar-EZ3
-this code will read Analog values from the sensor and convert it into meters
+This code will read Analog values from the sensor and convert it into meters (from Inches)

 Target Board: NUCLEO-L476RG